microsoft/powercat-automation-kit/site/content/features/alm.md

 {{</slide>}}

+{{<slide  id="slide5" audio="features/alm/pipeline-extensibility.mp3" description="Pipeline Extensibility" image="features/alm/pipeline-extensibility.svg" >}}

+If you need to extend your ALM process to include a source control based experience you have have a couple of options.

+The first option is you can use [Power Platform Build Tools for Azure DevOps](https://learn.microsoft.com/power-platform/alm/devops-build-tools), the [GitHub Actions for Microsoft Power Platform](https://learn.microsoft.com/power-platform/alm/devops-github-actions) or [Power Platform CLI](https://learn.microsoft.com/en-us/power-platform/developer/cli/introduction) to roll your own ALM DevOps processes.

+The second option is to leverage [ALM Accelerator for Power Platform](https://learn.microsoft.com/power-platform/guidance/coe/almacceleratorpowerplatform-learningcatalog)  from the CoE Kit to provide pre-built templates and samples for End-to-End ALM using Azure DevOps.

+{{</slide>}}

-{{<slide  id="slide5" audio="features/alm/alm-accelerator-for-power-platform-overview.mp3?v=1" description="ALM Accelerator for Power Platform Overview" image="features/alm/alm-accelerator-for-power-platform-overview.svg?v=1" >}}
+{{<slide  id="slide6" audio="features/alm/alm-accelerator-for-power-platform-overview.mp3?v=1" description="ALM Accelerator for Power Platform Overview" image="features/alm/alm-accelerator-for-power-platform-overview.svg?v=1" >}}

 What is ALM Accelerator for Power Platform?